LafargeHolcim Swings to 1Q Net Income of CHF226 Million

-ZURICH – LafargeHolcim Ltd. (LHN.EB) posted a rise in comparable sales last quarter while net income improved, as the Franco-Swiss building materials company benefited from improved pricing and cost reductions.
+ZURICH – LafargeHolcim Ltd. (LHN.EB) posted a rise in comparable sales last quarter and net income improved, as the Franco-Swiss building materials company benefited from improved pricing and cost reductions.

 Continue Reading Below

-On Wednesday, the company said net sales were CHF5.63 billion ($5.68 billion) last quarter.
-Though down from CHF6.06 billion a year earlier, on a like-for-like basis--which excludes restructuring and acquisitions--sales were up 5.3% from a year earlier.
+On Wednesday, the company said net sales came in at CHF5.63 billion ($5.66 billion) last quarter, slightly above analyst forecasts for CHF5.56 billion, according to FactSet.
+Though down from CHF6.06 billion a year earlier on a like-for-like basis--which excludes restructuring and acquisitions--sales were up 5.3% on the comparable period.

-The company swung to a net income of CHF226 million from a year-earlier loss of CHF107 million.
+Net income swung to CHF226 million from a year-earlier loss of CHF107 million.

+LafargeHolcim shares were down by 0.3% in early trading Wednesday, after rising by nearly 2% Tuesday.

+In a conference call with reporters, outgoing chief executive, Eric Olsen, said last quarter's results were aided by a "notably strong March."

 Write to Brian Blackstone at brian.blackstone@wsj.com